Lumi-supercomputer/lumi-userguide/docs/software/index.md

     Spack is another popular package manager to install software mostly from sources for optimal performance on HPC systems.
-We provide a Spack configuration that is configured for use of the compilers available on LUMI.
-However, we do no package development in Spack.
+We provide a Spack configuration that is configured to use of the compilers available on LUMI and which can install packages in the upstream Spack repository.
+However, we do no package development ourselves in Spack.

 -   [Container wrapper][contwrapper]